Updated February 20, 2020

 Each SafeHaven cluster includes a single active CMS.
 The CMS is a SafeHaven virtual appliance installed at the recovery site and is part of the SafeHaven architecture that:

 The data center layer includes the set of data centers Customer chooses to provision as the recovery site(s) within a cluster via the SafeHaven console.

-SafeHaven classifies data centers based on the API used for orchestration of recovery operations and recognizes three data center types:
+SafeHaven classifies data centers based on the API used for orchestration of recovery operations and recognizes the following four data center types:

 The SRN is an Ubuntu 16 based lightweight virtual appliance (virtual machine) which transfers and retains production data.
 This includes all SRNs provisioned within the SafeHaven cluster.
 Each SRN is associated with a parent data center as shown in the SafeHaven hierarchy.
 A given data center may include an arbitrary number of SRNs.
 The SRN virtual appliance which is a component of the SafeHaven software is set up to automatically:

 SRNs replicate at the LUN level transmitting updated blocks for each Protection Group to a peered SRN in a remote data center.
 Although each active Protection Group has a replica in only one other site, an SRN may support a set of Protection Groups that each have replica instances in distinct remote data centers.

-A Protection Group is set of servers and hard disks grouped by SafeHaven that failover, failback, and rollback together to the same instant in time and are shutdown and brought-up according to a prescribed recovery plan.
+A Protection Group is a set of servers and hard disks grouped by SafeHaven that failover and failback, together to the same instant in time and are shutdown and brought-up according to a prescribed recovery plan.
 Each Protection Group corresponds to a distinct set of servers and hard disks replicated to a remote site by a parent SRN.
 When protecting a multi-tiered application, administrators should provision a Protection Group that includes the set of all servers and hard disks that participate in the multi-tiered application.
 SafeHaven is set up to allow the applicable systems to recover via a remote data center with mutually consistent data images as they were at specific instances in time.
 Each data center within a cluster can include both active Protection Groups and replica instances of remote Protection Groups.